MicrosoftDocs/azure-dev-docs/articles/javascript/configure-local-development-environment.md

     az cognitiveservices account keys list --name JOE-WESTUS-COGNITIVESERVICES-TextAnalytics --resource-group JOE-WESTUS-QUICKSTARTS-RESOURCEGROUP
     ```

-1. Use right-click/Run Line in Editor on the following line to login with the service principal.
+1. Use right-click/Run Line in Editor on the following line to log in with the service principal.
 The variables in all caps were returned in the response from the [previous command to create the service principal](#create-service-principal-command).

     ```azurecli
     az login --service-principal --username APP_ID --password PASSWORD --tenant TENANT_ID